Students as Partners in SoTL

 In the video below, students and faculty share best practices for integrating student voices in SoTL:

-To learn more about why students and faculty get involved in student voices/students-as-partners projects, examples of these projects, and challenges to anticipate, please see our student voices video series.
+To learn more about why students and faculty get involved in student voices/students-as-partners projects, examples of these projects, and challenges to anticipate, please see our student voices video series and our more extensive resource page on students as partners.

 References and Additional Resources